Join the project mailing list View study area map

 - The average daily traffic ranges from 83,000 vehicles per day at the south end to 170,000 vehicles per day north of Memorial Drive.

 The engagement for this phase of the study is now complete.
 Thanks to everyone that provided feedback online or in person in June.
-We will incorporate the feedback from What we Heard to inform our short and long term study recommendations, where possible.
+We will incorporate the feedback from ourin person events and online to inform our short and long term study recommendations, where possible.
 An information session will be held in early 2017 to communicate the short-term improvement recommendations.
 The details will be posted online when they are confirmed.